 - A tuition-fee place, either School Direct (tuition fee) or a SCITT place held by eQ

 - The Assessment Only route, which is for experienced teachers who are almost ready for assessment.

 School Direct (salaried) trainees are employed by a school and paid a salary as a teacher.
-A grant from the NCTL contributes to the cost of your employment and covers eQ's costs.
-This route is also available on a self-funded basis ie without a government grant; if you are teaching in an independent school, you must apply for the self-funded option and the requirement for three years' career experience does not apply.
+A grant from the DfE contributes to the cost of your employment and covers eQ's costs.
+This route is also available on a self-funded basis ie without a DfE grant; if you are teaching in an independent school, you must apply for the self-funded option.

 Teaching Apprenticeship route: please contact the eQ office for the latest information on this route, including about how to apply.

 The Assessment Only route is for those who are already very experienced as a teacher in the UK but do not yet have qualified teacher status.
 The AO candidate needs to have taught in at least two schools, and to have collected the evidence needed to show that he or she meets the Teachers' Standards and AO Criteria without further training.